kmooney/kmooney.github.io/_drafts/2015-06-21-the-wrong-tool-for-the-job-tetris-microservices.markdown

 ![Diagram for new Tetrislike](/img/tetris-microservice/tetris-microservice-overview.png)

 OK!  *So that said*, we will be using microservices to implement a Tetris.
-To maximize the potential for disaster, I will be writing this in a heterogeneous language environemnt with at least one language I've never really used before.
+To maximize the potential for catastrophe, I will be writing this in a heterogeneous language environemnt with at least one language I've never really used before.

-One of the microservices will be written in Go, one in Ruby and I'll write another part of the game in Python (which should be easy).
+One of the microservices will be written in Go, one in Ruby and I'll write another part of the game in Python, my go-to language.

+Not that it has GOTO.

+Anyways.

 I'll also use docker containers to hold each component, exposing an HTTP-based API interface.
-Tetris is already a pretty small service, so the microservices will be absurdly *micro*.
+Tetris is already a pretty small program, so the microservices will be absurdly *micro*.

 ### Gameboard
 The gameboard will store the state of the game, the score, how many lines have been completed.